Henrika Kull’s debut Bliss (Glück) is an intimate – if a bit quick – encapsulation of the vulnerabilities of falling in love and accepting yourself.

 Sascha and Maria’s relationship is as much about the physical intimacy as it is about the emotional.
 They’re very tactile and express themselves through soft touches and glances, rather than long conversations.
 It doesn’t make the relationship feel any less authentic, but does mean it teeters on the edge of feeling rushed.
 Behrens and Hoya give really intriguing, beguiling performances.
 Sascha appears so confident and self-assured, but as she gets closer to Maria it becomes clear that she’s struggling with self-acceptance, with a past that has affected her ability to be comfortable in acknowledging happiness.
 Maria is desperately lonely, channelling pain and emotion into poetry and contemplating what it means to be a woman, to be feminine.
 Sascha’s stability is captivating for Maria, but she’s wary of the instability that’s actually underneath.
 Maria’s otherness is captivating for Sascha, but she’s wary of letting herself be as free as Maria appears.
 The pair have genuine chemistry and their ability to convey so much through the minute details of their physical performances allows the relationship to feel really naturalistic, intimate and authentic, if a little rushed.

 Kull’s camera and direction gives Bliss an almost voyeuristic quality, but not in a manner that feels salacious or forced.
 The film is a character study that remains at something of a remove from its characters, but not in a way that feels disconnected.
 It’s the beginning of a relationship in its purest form – all of the emotions and intense physicality – that doesn’t linger on the personal details as, ultimately, they’re inconsequential.
 Bliss is about connection and the uncomfortable, awkward, scary and rewarding process of revealing your self to someone else.

-Bliss (Glück) will be released by Bohemia in UK cinemas and on select digital platforms on 24th December, 2021.
+Bliss (Glück) was released by Bohemia in UK cinemas and on select digital platforms on 24th December, 2021.